Lord Byron: Education

-Byron received his early formal education at Aberdeen Grammar School in 1798 until his move back to England as a 10-year-old.
-In August 1799 he entered the school of Dr. William Glennie, in Dulwich.
-Placed under the care of a Dr. Bailey, he was encouraged to exercise in moderation but could not restrain himself from "violent" bouts of activity in an attempt to compensate for his deformed foot.
+Byron received his early formal education at Aberdeen Grammar School from January 1795 until his move back to England as a 10-year-old.
+In August 1799 he entered the school of Dr William Glennie, in Dulwich.
+Placed under the care of a Dr. Bailey, he was encouraged to exercise in moderation, but could not restrain himself from "violent" bouts of activity in an attempt to compensate for his deformed foot.
 His mother interfered with his studies, often withdrawing him from school, which arguably contributed to his lack of self-discipline and his neglect of his classical studies.

-In 1801, he was sent to Harrow School, where he remained until July 1805.
-An undistinguished student and an unskilled cricketer, he nevertheless represented the school during the very first Eton v Harrow cricket match at Lord's in 1805.
+Byron was sent to Harrow School in 1801, and remained there until July 1805.
+An undistinguished student and an unskilled cricketer, he nevertheless represented the school during the first Eton v Harrow cricket match at Lord's in 1805.

 His lack of moderation was not restricted to physical exercise.
 Byron fell in love with Mary Chaworth, whom he met while at school, and she was the reason he refused to return to Harrow in September 1803.
 His mother wrote, "He has no indisposition that I know of but love, desperate love, the worst of all maladies in my opinion.
 In short, the boy is distractedly in love with Miss Chaworth."
 In Byron's later memoirs, "Mary Chaworth is portrayed as the first object of his adult sexual feelings."

 Byron finally returned in January 1804, to a more settled period, which saw the formation of a circle of emotional involvements with other Harrow boys, which he recalled with great vividness: "My school friendships were with me passions (for I was always violent)".
 The most enduring of those was with John FitzGibbon, 2nd Earl of Clare—four years Byron's junior—whom he was to meet again unexpectedly many years later, in 1821, in Italy.
-His nostalgic poems about his Harrow friendships, Childish Recollections (1806), express a prescient "consciousness of sexual differences that may in the end make England untenable to him."
-Letters to Byron in the John Murray archive contain evidence of a previously unremarked if short-lived romantic relationship with a younger boy at Harrow, John Thomas Claridge.
+His nostalgic poems about his Harrow friendships, Childish Recollections (1806), express a prescient "consciousness of sexual differences that may in the end make England untenable to him".
+Letters to Byron in the John Murray archive contain evidence of a previously unremarked (if short-lived) romantic relationship with a younger boy at Harrow, John Thomas Claridge.